dominiquedevriese/ogp-notes/effect_interfaces.md

 Additionally, the `java.io.PrintStream` class extends `OutputStream` with some convenient methods like `void println(String)` and writes data to an underlying OutputStream.
 In fact, the object `System.out` which we have been using in our examples is an instance of the `PrintStream`.
-As such, our examples have essentially been building a `Log` abstract effect layer on top of an abstract output stream effect layer, although we hadn't initially noticed.
+As such, our examples have essentially been building a `Log` abstract effect layer on top of an abstract output stream effect layer, although we haven't initially noticed.

-Note that this means we could have implemented `StandardLog` as a wrapper around an output stream to obtain a `Log` effect instance that can write to an arbitrary underlying output stream, whether it streams into a buffer, file or encrypted network connection:
+Note that this means we could have implemented `StandardLog` as a wrapper around an output stream to obtain a `Log` effect instance that can write to an arbitrary underlying output stream, whether it streams into the standard output or standard error channel, a buffer, file or encrypted network connection:
 ```java
 public class StandardLog implements Log {
     private OutputStream out;